What is an intracerebral hemorrhage?

 How will my doctor know if I had an intracerebral hemorrhage?

 Doctors usually suspect an intracerebral hemorrhage based on your symptoms.
-To make sure they're right, they'll get detailed pictures of the inside of your brain with an imaging test (CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+To make sure they're right, they'll get detailed pictures of the inside of your brain with an imaging test, such as a CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more or MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
 A computer records changes in the magnetic field around your body.
-The computer then uses... read more ).
+The computer then uses... read more (magnetic resonance imaging).

 How do doctors treat an intracerebral hemorrhage?